rtCamp/Frappe-Manager/docs/commands/self.md

 * `upgrade`: Upgrade fm to the latest release published on PyPI.
 * `update-images`: Pull the docker images fm's stack runs on.
 * `stop`: Stop every bench on this host, then the global services (nginx-proxy, mariadb).
+* `uninstall`: Remove everything fm put on this host: benches, shared services, its directory, and its dev CA.

 ### `fm self upgrade`